Two types of differentiation

 Divergent differentiation:

 Divergent differentiation provides different learning goals for the students of one class.
-Some of them complete “basic level” assignments, whilst others can already make do difficult tasks.
+Some of them complete “basic level” assignments, whilst others can already do more difficult tasks.
 Every student goes his own way.
-At the end of a divergent differentiated course, the level between student can vary a lot.
+At the end of a divergent differentiated course, the level between students can vary a lot.

 Convergent differentiation:

 Convergent differentiation is differentiation in function of the same (learning) goals for all the students.
 In other words: you have a very clear idea of where you want to get the whole group at the end of the course.
-The way that students follow towards this end point will be different, they will reach the same level, but you adapt the learning trajectory to the needs of every student.
-Some of them will need more support, others will learn speaking aloud while another group prefers to work in silence.
+The way that students follow towards this endpoint will be different, they will reach the same level, but you adapt the learning trajectory to the needs of every student.
+Some of them will need more support, others will learn to speak aloud while another group prefers to work in silence.